Special Government Employee ReQuirements

 New: NIH Scientific Integrity Policy

 On September 30, 2024, NIH released the Final NIH Scientific Integrity Policy, effective December 30, 2024.
 The final policy articulates the procedures and processes in place at NIH that help maintain rigorous scientific integrity practices.
 Additionally, the final policy also describes several new functions to further enhance scientific integrity at NIH and throughout the biomedical research enterprise.
 The Policy is applicable to advisory committee members in their capacity as Special Government Employees.
 Please review the Policy here.
 It is aligned with the HHS Scientific Integrity Policy here, released on September 30, 2024, and effective October 16, 2024.
+FAQs and other guidance will be available on the NIH Office of Science Policy website here.

 Items to Note: